nabla-c0d3/sslyze/README.md

 It allows you to analyze the SSL/TLS configuration of a server by connecting to it, in order to detect various issues (bad certificate, weak cipher suites, Heartbleed, ROBOT, TLS 1.3 support, etc.).

-SSLyze can either be used as command line tool or as a Python library.
+SSLyze can either be used as a command line tool or as a Python library.

 Key features
 ------------